-Large files are difficult to send by email.
-This is because most email servers have a maximum file size limitation of 20 – 25 megabytes so if you tried to send a large file, you might get an error message similar to this one:
+By default, it’s difficult to send large files via email.
+This is because most email servers have a maximum file size limitation of 20 – 25 megabytes so if you tried to send larger files, you might get an error message similar to this one:

 - Easiest method – Email large files using TitanFile